Microsoft Azure Fundamentals (AZ-900)

 - Very granular usage measurements.

-tab, it is possible to monitor the cost of the resources that where used a certain day, month, or year.
+In the Azure portal, under the Cost managment + Billing tab, it is possible to monitor the cost of the resources that where used a certain day, month, or year.

-window, you can group by the service name and arrange the graph in column (stacked) to see what service costed more.
+In the Cost Analisys window, you can group by the service name and arrange the graph in column (stacked) to see what service costed more.

 IaaS vs PaaS vs SaaS